jersou/desktop-web-app/README.md

 - websocket to detect frontend close and send data continuously
 - detect backend stop from frontend
 - optionally bundle frontend assets to run the app from web import
+- can be run from http (no need of install/clone)

 ## Update asset bundle